oVirt/ovirt-site/source/feature/ipv6-support.html.md

 Fields that can contain IPv6 address:

-*   Host address in adding new host
+*   Host address in adding new host will have ability to accept IPv6 address
-    -   the field for new IPv6 address will be added everytime when we start to write to empty one.
+    -   same behaviour will be in power management-> address

 ![](Ipv6 new host.png "Ipv6 new host.png")